The Journal of the American Society of Irish Medieval Studies

 Eolas: The Journal of the American Society of Irish Medieval Studies is an interdisciplinary journal dedicated to the study of Ireland in the Middle Ages, including Irish intersections with other medieval cultures and societies.
 We look forward to receiving submissions on a range of subjects dealing with all aspects of medieval Ireland, including but not limited to: archaeology, philology, theology, literature, history, and art history.
 The journal includes a Book Reviews section and is available to members on JSTOR.

-The deadline for submission of manuscripts for consideration in Eolas 10 is 15 October 2016.
+The deadline for submission of manuscripts for consideration in Eolas 11 is 15 October 2017.
 Earlier submissions are encouraged.
+Please see the Call for Papers for Issue 11.

 - Articles should be based on original research, and be between 7,000 and 10,000 words in length.